-A motion was made by Commissioner McPherson to accept the minutes for January 14, February 1 and March 7, 2008.
+A motion was made by Commissioner McPherson to accept the May 2, 2008 minutes with a correction to Paycheck sales.
 Motion was seconded and voted in the affirmative.

-A motion was made by Commissioner Scala to accept the revised budget as presented at last month’s commission meeting.
+A motion was made by Commissioner McPherson to accept the proposed FY09 budget.
 Motion was seconded and voted in the affirmative.

 MARKETING COMMITTEE – Maura McCann

 The final business plan for the Pick 3 and Pick 4 Double Draw Dollars promotion was distributed.
 We are trying to move some people that play just the evening draw for Pick 3 and Pick 4 over to the day draw and, hopefully, they will continue to play both draws.
 This promotion will run from July 13 to 26, 2008.
 The states have requested the following dollar amounts from the expired, unclaimed prize fund: Maine $70,000; New Hampshire $70,000; and Vermont $50,000.

 Recommendation: The Product Development Committee requests the use of $190,000 from the expired, unclaimed prize fund for the above-mentioned Double Draw Dollars promotion to the daily/evening Pick 3 and Pick 4 games.